simplex06/clarusway-aws-devops/ozkan-aws-devops/devops/hands-on/ansible/ansible-06-using-roles/ansible-06-using-roles.md

 ## Part 3 - Using Ansible Roles from Ansible Galaxy

-- Go to Ansible Galaxy web site (www.galaxy.ansible.com)
+- Go to Ansible Galaxy web site (https://galaxy.ansible.com/)

 - Click the Search option

 - Write nginx

-- Explane the difference beetween collections and roles
+- Explain the difference beetween collections and roles

 - Evaluate the results (stars, number of download, etc.)